daonomic/daonomic-ui/readme.md

 ### Theming

-`daonomic-ui` uses CSS custom properties for theming, so currently `daonomic-ui` requires `postcss-custom-properties` plugin and additional build setup due to the insufficient browsers support.
+`daonomic-ui` uses CSS custom properties for theming, so currently `daonomic-ui` requires `postcss-custom-properties` plugin and additional build setup due to insufficient browsers support.

 Add `theme.css` to your project: